Do things NOW that will make you happy tomorrow

 This?
 This took a long time to manifest.
 Most of my life, actually.
 I was always firmly in the “Why bother if I’m just going to mess it up again?” camp.
 But with a loafy cat and a dog who likes to roll on everything, I was tired of getting into itchy sheets at night.

-Every morning I make the bed (sheet tucked under the pillowsThe first step to financial freedom is really LOOKING at your money.
-Quilt pulled up over the pillows) and throw the designated “dog blanket” over the whole thing so any pet hair stays on the outside.
+Every morning I make the bed (sheet tucked under the pillows, quilt pulled up over the pillows) and throw the designated “dog blanket” over the whole thing so any pet hair stays on the outside.
 Even if you don’t have pets, there’s something very comforting and grownup about getting into a made bed every night.

 IDIOT-PROOF YOUR HEALTHY HABITS.